Skip to main content

 Note on skipped translations

 Suppose you have a translation key welcome with English, French, and Latvian values.
-English and Latvian values are verified whereas French translation is marked as unverified:
+English and Latvian values are verified whereas the French translation is marked as unverified:

 Then you export this key in multilingual Excel format and choose to omit all unverified translations.
 The resulting file will have the following contents: